New Camper FAQ

 Can I bring my phone?
 Can I call my parents?

 At Hosmer Point, everyone is busy experiencing camp to the fullest and interacting with friends face-to-face.
-We've found that having cell phones, tablets, and ipods just distracts us from having fun and can even make you feel homesick.
-We require all campers to leave electronic devices at home (with the exception of digital cameras).
-We're betting that once you try taking a break from your phone, you'll like the freedom it gives you to just be in the moment.
-If you want to talk to your parents, the best thing to do is write them a letter!
-Most campers enjoy writing to their parents and friends, and it's always exciting to receive a letter from home.
-If you feel it's an emergency and you really must talk with your parents, tell your counselor or a camp director.
-If they think it's the right thing to do, you can call home from the camp office.
-Usually though, calling home just makes you feel homesick.
-Because of this, the camp director might relay a message to your parents for you instead of letting you call them.
+We've found that having phones distracts us from having fun and living in the moment and can make you miss home.
+We require that all campers leave electronic devices at home (with the exception of digital cameras).
+We're betting that once you try taking a break from your phone, you'll like the freedom it gives you.
+Most campers enjoy writing to their family and friends, and it's always exciting to receive a letter from home.
+If you feel it's an emergency and you must talk with your parents, tell your counselor or a camp director.
+They can schedule a time with your parents for you to call home from the camp office, or relay a message to your parents for you.

 What happens if I'm homesick?